CherishVasant/EV-Drive-Range-Predictor/README.md

 This project uses various Machine Learning models to predict the **range of Electric Vehicles (EVs)** based on input features like battery capacity, vehicle weight, and other technical specifications.

 ---

+## Dataset Used

+The dataset used was downloaded from kaggle: https://www.kaggle.com/datasets/urvishahir/electric-vehicle-specifications-dataset-2025

+---